 Let there be light

 The Danish are obsessed with lighting and for good reason – soft lighting easily sets a relaxing and cozy ambiance.
 If you have a garish light in your house you’ve been ignoring, swap it out for something a little more soothing.
+There are plenty of different lighting features out there that you can incorporate within your home, and the more abstract they are, the better.
+Of course, you may need to head to Aardvark Electric, Inc., or somewhere like this if you need a hand when it comes to installing your lights.
+The Danish, like everyone else, wants to make sure that this has been done right the first time of trying.
+But what else can you do with your lighting?
 Add fairy twinkle lights to your bedroom just because.
 Or turn off the lights completely and light those soy candles you’ve been stocking up on.
 Keep the light in your house soft, warm and inviting and you’ll find your evenings have a lot more hygge than before.

 Hygge is all about comfort so when it comes to cooking, favors tastes that are familiar and soothing – and maybe even a touch sweet.
 Call your mom for her famous Oatmeal Chocolate Chip Cookie recipe to bake yourself or make a brothy soup from scratch.
 Whatever you do, the food should be crafted with intention and savoured until the last bite.

 Create a cozy reading nook